yaxollum/diagonator/clients/README.md

 ## basic_client.py

 This client sends a single request, specified by a command-line argument, to the server.
-It supports 3 different requests: `StartSession`, `EndSession`, and `GetInfo`.
+It supports 3 different requests: `UnlockTimer`, `LockTimer`, and `GetInfo`.
 After sending the request, the client reads the response and outputs it to the terminal.
 For example, to use the `GetInfo` request, run

 ```
 ./basic_client.py GetInfo
 ```

-You can bind `basic_client.py StartSession` and `basic_client.py EndSession` to custom keyboard shortcuts on your desktop environment as quick ways to start or stop a session (`basic_client.py` needs to be in a directory on your `$PATH` for this to work).
+You can bind `basic_client.py UnlockTimer` and `basic_client.py LockTimer` to custom keyboard shortcuts on your desktop environment as quick ways to start or stop a session (`basic_client.py` needs to be in a directory on your `$PATH` for this to work).

 ## i3bar_client.py